Finding Your Voice

 Humanitarian and volunteer

-Nurse and midwife Sandra Mahlberg reminds us how to create hope when there is none, having dedicated her life to enabling life-saving operations to children in the developing world.
-Her talk is a stark reminder about the fundamental importance of our desire to help others.
+Nurse and midwife Sandra Mahlberg reminding us how to create hope when there is none has dedicated her life to enabling life-saving operations to children in the developing world.
+Her talk is a stark reminder of the fundamental importance of our desire to help others.

 Opening her heart and her home to sick children, Sandra Mahlberg is the ACT coordinator for Rotary Oceania Medical Aid for Children (ROMAC), a volunteer organisation that helps children from developing countries afflicted with severe medical conditions.

-Sandra sources funding for accommodation and transport to and from Australia, draws on her wide network to seek voluntary contributions from surgeons and hospitals and coordinates the post-operative, pastoral care and selection of children who need corrective surgery for life-threatening but treatable conditions.
-She works tirelessly through the National ROMAC committee and with the ACT Government to bring children to Australia from countries including China, East Timor, Fiji, Vanuatu and Solomon Islands – and she does this while maintaining her full time nursing job at Calvary Hospital.
+Sandra sources funding for accommodation and transport to and from Australia draws on her wide network to seek voluntary contributions from surgeons and hospitals and coordinates the post-operative, pastoral care and selection of children who need corrective surgery for life-threatening but treatable conditions.
+She works tirelessly through the National ROMAC committee and with the ACT Government to bring children to Australia from countries including China, East Timor, Fiji, Vanuatu and the Solomon Islands – and she does this while maintaining her full-time nursing job at Calvary Hospital.